Diet And Exercise Matters For Cancer Prevention

-In summary, this study has shown the risk of cancer associated with overweight and obesity, and it compounds over time: the longer duration of overweight and obesity during adulthood, the higher the risks of several cancers.
+In summary, this study has shown the risk of cancer associated with being overweight and obese, and it compounds over time: the longer the duration of being overweight and obese during adulthood, the higher the risks of several cancers.

 Furthermore, the degree of overweight seems to play an important role in the risk of developing cancer, especially for endometrial cancer.
 Although the observational nature of the study precludes inferring causality or making clinical recommendations, the findings suggest that reducing overweight duration in adulthood could reduce cancer risk.
 If this is true, health care teams should recognize the potential of obesity management in cancer prevention, regardless of the age of the patient.

 Study: Every decade of being overweight up cancer risk for women.
 Alice RD.
 Our Blog-American Institute of Cancer Research.
 17th Aug 2016